MayukhSobo/trademil/README.md

-# 🏃‍♀️‍➡️ Trademil 🏃‍♀️‍➡️
+# 🏃‍♀️‍➡️ Treadmill 🏃‍♀️‍➡️

 **A Clean and Modular PyTorch Training Framework**

-Trademil is a lightweight, modular training framework specifically designed for PyTorch.
+Treadmill is a lightweight, modular training framework specifically designed for PyTorch.
 It provides clean, easy-to-understand training loops with beautiful output formatting while maintaining the power and flexibility of vanilla PyTorch.

 ## ✨ Features